A Short Introduction to the Scrum Framework

 Incorrect.
 The point of Scrum is to perform tasks such as design and documentation incrementally and at the right time.
 To be successful every project must have a vision, an overall design, and an architecture.
 Initially these can be laid out very broadly and then elaborated on in each sprint.

-Scrum is an effective methodology that is simple to understand, but often challenging to implement due to its radical difference from traditional methodologies and the fact that it imposes a set of cultural values on the organizations that adopt it.
+Scrum is an effective framework that is simple to understand, but often challenging to implement due to its radical difference from traditional methodologies and the fact that it imposes a set of cultural values on the organizations that adopt it.
 Cultural values like self organizing teams which may be foreign to some organizations.

 The intent of this article has been to provide an introduction to Scrum, not to explore all of its nuances.
 As such there are some concepts such as the “definition of done” and the details of estimating story points which will require additional reading and study.
 It’s up to you, the reader, to take a deeper dive!